emzakit/xcom_anarchyfm/README.md

 First time through, `launch.bat` quietly sets up a virtual environment, installs what it needs, and opens Anarchy Radio FM.
 After that it just launches straight away.

-If you'd rather drive stick:
+If you'd rather do it yourself:

 ```bash
 python -m venv venv